Komal Kohar Wins Bronze At Asian Weightlifting Championships

-Komal Kohar secured a bronze medal for India at the Asian Weightlifting Championships in Gandhinagar, showcasing her strength in the women's 48kg category.
+Komal Kohar secured a bronze medal for India in the women's 48kg weightlifting category at the Asian Weightlifting Championships, marking a promising start for the host nation.

 Key Points